310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

   </tr>
    <tr>
     <td>
-      Let’s walk down the same ‘path’ in a pure, correct way
+      Let’s walk down the same ‘path’ in a pure, correct way[^2]
       <br>
       Let’s teach each other the rare quality of something called “unusual,” “strange”
       <br>